-The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including
+The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profits and losses realised on sales of investments during the year.
+Some transaction costs are included in the cost of purchases and sales proceeds.
+Transaction costs include costs charged directly to the scheme such as fees, commissions, stamp duty and other fees.

 These transaction costs incurred in the year are incurred through the bid-offer spread on investments within pooled investment vehicles.
 The amount of indirect costs is not separately provided to the scheme.
-All equity investments held by the fund are in unitised funds.
+All equity investments held by the Fund are in unitised funds.

-The notional value of the Derivative options as at 31st March 2022 is £158.25m
+The notional value of the Derivative options as at 31st March 2023 is £232.5m